BrutalVirgin/SecretSanta/README.md

 ___

 #### `POST:/shuffle`
-shuffles the participants in the game, there should be from 3 to 500
+Shuffles the participants in the game, there should be from 3 to 500
 ___

 #### `GET:/user/:id`
-Returns reciever info by giver id
+Returns receiver info by giver id